 DURHAM (WTVD) -- Officials announced Monday that North Carolina Central University Chancellor Debra Saunders-White, who has been undergoing treatment for cancer, has requested a medical leave of absence.

-The former U.S. deputy assistant secretary for higher education programs had led NCCU since 2013.
-She revealed last year that she was battling kidney cancer.
+The former U.S. deputy assistant secretary for higher education programs who has led NCCU since 2013, requested the leave to "fully focus her energies on her treatment."